digpublishing/catalogues-study/content/marketing-and-demographics/why.md

 > So when I go to print catalogues, I’m looking for what’s been written most recently about a certain work of art.
 And also their bibliography that goes along with it so I can get the most up-to-date info that I can.
 I can imagine using digital catalogues much in the same way.
 And then letting the individual images that I’m looking for kind of lead me to the rest of the content.

-Pop-up survey participants also wrote in additional reasons for visiting the catalogues, such as planning a visit to the museum, following up after a visit to the museum, and interest in digital catalogues as a resource (including several individuals who arrived at the catalogues via links from the [final report of the Online Scholarly Catalogue Initiative (OSCI)](https://www.getty.edu/publications/osci-report/)).
+Pop-up survey participants also wrote in additional reasons for visiting the catalogues, such as planning a visit to the museum, following up after a visit to the museum, and interest in digital catalogues as a resource (including several individuals who arrived at the catalogues via links from the [ OSCI final report](https://www.getty.edu/publications/osci-report/)).

 Thirteen percent of the pop-up survey participants said they came to the catalogues seeking information for teaching purposes, and this aligned with focus group discussions as well.
 When asked how they could picture using the catalogues for their work, focus group participants repeatedly talked about teaching with the catalogues, and in a variety of ways: